nousernamesavailable/sit323-737-2024-t1-prac4c/README.md

 {n1} and {n2} with numbers.

-Note that decimals are valid numbers for all operations, and negitive numbers are valid for most.
+Note that decimals are valid numbers for all operations, and negative numbers are valid for most.

 Examples -